 - Scrub: Apply the paste to the hard water stain and gently scrub it with a soft bristle brush.

-- Finish: Rinse with fresh water and dry with a towel.
+- Finish: Rinse the area with fresh water and dry it with a towel.

-Water rings tend to build up around the base of your faucet.
-When this happens, you need to bring out the big guns — well, the plastic scraper or a razor blade.
+Mineral deposits tend to accumulate around the base of faucets, especially if they are leaking.
+If you notice these water rings on the granite around your faucet, you need to bring out stronger tools — a plastic scraper or a razor blade.

-- Set up: Using a plastic putty knife, make sure the edge is flat against the granite.
+- Set up: Take a plastic putty knife and make sure the edge is flat against the granite.

-- Scrape: Remove the mineral deposits by pushing the blade against them using gentle pressure.
+- Scrape: Remove the mineral deposits by pushing the blade against them while applying gentle pressure.

-- Wipe, rinse and dry: The buildup should start to flake off, and can then be wiped with a sponge, rinsed with clean water, and dried with a towel.
+- Wipe, rinse, and dry: The mineral deposit should start to flake off.
+Once it is dislodged, it can be wiped away with a sponge, rinsed with clean water, and then dried with a towel.

 If the putty knife doesn’t work, you can use a sharp, clean razor blade.
 Again, make sure the blade is level with the granite and work slowly and gently to loosen mineral deposits.
-Take particular care not to cut your fingers or the surface of the granite.
+When using a razor, it is important to take extra care not to cut your fingers or the surface of the granite.

 Suggestion

-- Avoid acid: Don’t use acidic cleaners, even natural ones like vinegar or lemon juice.
-Also, steer clear of steel wool and harsh, abrasive cleaning components that can scratch the surface.
+- Avoid acid: Don’t use acidic cleaners, even natural ones such as vinegar or lemon juice.
+Also, avoid steel wool and other abrasive cleaning tools that can scratch the surface or sealant.

-- Reseal: As part of regular maintenance of your granite surfaces, have them resealed every few years.
-You can check if the sealant is wearing away by putting a drop of water on the surface of the granite.
-If it stays then the sealant is working; if it soaks in, then it needs replacing.
+- Reseal: Get your granite surfaces resealed every few years to protect the stone from damage.
+You can check whether or not the stone sealant is wearing away by placing a drop of water onto the surface of the granite.
+If the drop stays in place, the sealant is working.
+If it soaks into the granite, the sealant needs to be replaced.